 On holiday in France Liz and I spend a lot of time at the weekend at vide greniers (car boot sales to you) and brocantes, a sort of antiques/ flea market.
 It always surprises me how well attended these events are in the French countryside and bad weather does not seem to put people off at all.
 In the UK the first sign of rain or even dark clouds and it’s ‘get the stuff in the van -we’re off!’
 The French are made of sturdier stuff and if it rains, OK, get the covers over the goods and it’s off to the wine tent for some vin rouge and some frites while it clears up.
 I often wonder though, if there isn’t a fete or vide grenier on, what do French people do?
 They certainly know how to keep quiet!
 Read this previous post for a few ideas on what they get up to!

 Anyway, one last thought about France.
 Why is it that whenever I arise from the swimming pool (it’s quite a nice pool, check out the picture) wet and dripping after a welcome cooling dip and looking for my towel, some irritating French fly seems to want to buzz round my head?
-Just by our gite, there is a road that takes you out of the village.
+Just by our gite, there is a road that brings traffic in to our small village.
 As you approach our holiday home there is a rise and one can see a car rise up and then dip down again as it comes towards us.
 As I am about to get out of the pool I can just imagine a Frenchman and his son, heading back home with the thought of lunch on their mind.
 As they crest the small rise the boy looks out at a man rising from a swimming pool and then turns to his father and asks, “Why was that man waving his hands about and doing a dance when he gets out of the pool?”

 If you liked this post then why not try my novel, Floating In Space?
 Click the links at the top of the page for more information.